saku-kaarakainen/iceye-home-work/README.md

 The app is trying to follow this code structure: https://github.com/golang-standards/project-layout

-Key take is that code is structed:
+Key points of this project
  - [root] - app specific files, main.go, root_config.go
- - internal - all the domains
+ - internal - all the domains, a.k.a. business logic
  - pkg - "public" code. it contains mostly utility functions.

 The project is also trying to respect domain driven design.
 There are more about the domains later.